Sarah Holder is a staff writer at CityLab covering local policy, affordable housing, labor, and technology.

 And while the percentages vary widely by state—73.1 in New York, compared to 10.1 percent in North Carolina—the proportion of state and local government workers represented by a union is larger than private sector employees in every state.

-(The states with more union representation correspond closely with the 22 states that Janus would impact: The states whose workers are subject to what right-to-work advocates call “forced unionization.”)
+(The states with more union representation correspond closely with the 22 states that Janus will impact: The states whose workers are subject to what right-to-work advocates call “forced unionization.”)

 Of the millions of state and local workers represented by a union nationwide, almost half of them are teachers and education workers.
 And this year, they’ve been a particularly active sector.
 Teachers and public education employees in West Virginia, Oklahoma Arizona, and Kentucky organized to advocate for fair pay, increased education spending, and broader health care coverage.
 Though much of the groundswell came from the grassroots, union leadership provided strategic support and lobbying might.